jon-brandy/hackthebox/Categories/Sherlocks/Ultimatum/README.md

 14. Reviewing the first website, seems it matched our finding.
 Actually our finding itself is not enough to identify wheter we found the correct CVE.
-15. For better analysis, another artifacts and further correlation is needed.
+15. For better analysis, another artifacts and further correlation is needed, but I am just too lazy to do it.

 ![image](https://github.com/user-attachments/assets/edbb13d3-d9b3-441e-b6fa-97012170357d)